CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 - fw-admin - all users who can document open changes
 - administrator - all users who have full access rights to firewall orchestrator

-The above mentioned access rights are implemented on two levels
+The above mentioned access rights are implemented on three levels

 a) as grants within the database.
 E.g. a reporter does not have the right to change any of the following tables:

 - rule
 - object
 - service
 - ...

+b) in the api as "permissions without restrictions"

-b) on a per-device level allowing access only to specifice managements and devices and objects/roles defined there (see next section)
+c) in the api as "permissions with restrictions" on a per-device level allowing access only to specifice managements and devices and objects/roles defined there (see next section)

 ## Custom role based permissions